 Visa Requirements for Turkey

-So you decided to visit Oludeniz, Hisaronu or Fethiye in Turkey and wonder "do you need a visa to visit Turkey" or if you are UK citizen "do I need visa to visit Turkey from UK"?
+So you decided to visit Oludeniz, Hisaronu or Fethiye in Turkey and wonder "do you need a visa to visit Turkey" or if you are UK citizen "do UK citizens need visa for Turkey"?
 The Turkey Visa information below will help to answer most of questons regarding Turkey Visa Requirements.

 Passports are required to be valid at least 60 days longer than the expiry date of the requested Turkey visa, visa exemption period or residency permit to be able to enter the country.